z5tm/DeltaruneDocuments/README.md

  <h2>Ralsei's Variables</h2>
 <h3>I'm only putting these down becuase everyone else's variables are stored similarly (if not exactly) like Ralsei's.</h3>
-<h3>Just like D$, I have set the variables HP & Max HP to be 23+ numbers long, and the game has not crashed for me.</h3>
+<h3>Just like D$, I have set all of these vairables (on all characters) to be 23+ numbers long, even infinite - and the game has not broke for me.</h3>
 <h4></i>(Numbers=Run#)</i></h4>
 <p>Ralsei's Maximum HP</p>
 <p>1: 0E2755B0</p>